-- Sales Reports: these reports give you information about sales rep, sales orders, and pending sales.
+- Sales Reports: these reports give you information about the sales rep, sales orders, and pending sales.

 - Jobs, Time & Mileage Reports: these reports give you information about your job estimates, including time, the amount spent, and mileage for each job.

 - Vendor & Payable Reports: these reports tell you how much money your company owes to its vendors.

 - Purchase Reports: these reports give you information about your company’s purchases and its open purchase orders.

 - Inventory Reports: these reports give you information about inventory value, stock, and work-in-progress.

 - Employees & Payroll Reports: these reports give you information about your employees and payroll expenses.

 - Banking Reports: these reports give you information about your banking transactions.